uob-coms20007/uob-coms20007.github.io/notes/computability/autophagy.md

 to do so).

 Conversely, there is nothing special about implementing an interpreter for While.
-With enough time and tenacy we could implement an interpreter for e.g.
+With enough time and tenacity we could implement an interpreter for e.g.
 Java as a While program.
 Or we could implement an interpreter for Haskell, again in While.
 The possibilities are endless.

 This is not only a practical phenomenon, but also a theoretical observation.
 Suppose you take issue with the idea that While is a realistic model of